Ayurvedic Diet to Prepare You for Your First Pregnancy

 • Having intercourse, smoking, or consuming sedatives, wine, or narcotic drugs

-• Sleeping in a supine position, which may lead to the cord twisting around the foetus’s neck
+• Sleeping in a supine position may lead to the cord twisting around the fetus’s neck

 • Consuming fish in vast quantities